-For example, in hearing culture, one can see concrete signs such as speaking using aural-vocal articulators, communication tools that use aural-vocal space, musical instruments, etc.
+For example, in hearing culture, one can see concrete signs such as (vocally) speaking using aural-vocal articulators, using aural-vocal artificats (e.g. earphones, musical instruments, telephone, doorbell), etc.

-Cognitive aspect: Behaviors can be observed but thoughts, attitudes, beliefs, and values can be learned or observed through language.
+Thoughts, attitudes, beliefs, and values can be learned or observed through language.
 The hearing way of thinking or perceiving the world is typically highly phonocentric.

 A few quick notes of the relatively cultural differences between Deaf and hearing culture in North America are as follows: individualistic (hearing) and collective (Deaf), more indirect (hearing) and more direct (Deaf).

 On values, hearing people value ear/sound, whereas Deaf people value eye/visual.
 Speech language / signing language.
 On attitude, hearing people see deaf people as disabled people, while Deaf people don't see themselves as members of the disabled community.
 Just being Deaf.